 - Dose: 1000-5000 mcg per day

 - B6 – A B6 deficiency can be directly related to insomnia because B6 is required to make tryptophan, an essential amino acid that is used in the biosynthesis of proteins (and the reason you feel sleepy after eating a turkey dinner!).
 Common symptoms of a B6 deficiency include skin rashes, cracked lips, a sore tongue, mood changes, weakened immune function, fatigue, tingling in the hands and feet, and seizures.
 A zinc deficiency can also cause a B6 deficiency, since B6 needs zinc to be able to make tryptophan work for us within the body.
-B6 is also needed for the creation of several important neurotransmitters, such as serotonin and gamma-aminobutyric acid (GABA).
-This deficiency was the root cause behind my hubby’s sleep issues.
+[30] B6 is also needed for the creation of several important neurotransmitters, such as serotonin and gamma-aminobutyric acid (GABA).
+This deficiency was the root cause of my hubby’s sleep issues.
 He has a genetic SNP (gene variation) that leads him to produce less B6.

-If you are deficient in several of the above nutrients, you may want to opt for a broad spectrum vitamin and mineral supplement, such as Nutrient 950 by Pure Encapsulations, to cover all bases for optimal nutrition, which in turn can help improve your quality of sleep.
+If you are deficient in several of the above nutrients, you may want to opt for a broad-spectrum vitamin and mineral supplement, such as Nutrient 950 by Pure Encapsulations, to cover all bases for optimal nutrition, which in turn can help improve your quality of sleep.
 Be sure to follow the package directions and your practitioner’s guidance to determine the right dosage for you.

 Food Sensitivities